St Michael's Catholic High School: Community

 The community choir regularly sings in neighbouring parishes, both Roman Catholic, Anglican and other denominations.
-The orchestra regularly performs at Saint Mary's Church in central Watford.
+The orchestra regularly performs at St Mary's Church in central Watford.
 Both the choir and orchestra are regularly involved in Archdiocesan liturgical celebrations.
 The school regularly produces its news magazine, The Word.
 Since September 2007, this has been sponsored by the Watford Observer newspaper, which publishes the magazine on a termly basis a supplement to its newspaper.

 Partnerships

-The Garston Campus partnership involves Saint Michael's Catholic High School and Parmiter's School, both of which are situated on High Elms Lane.
+The Garston Campus partnership involves St Michael's Catholic High School and Parmiter's School, both of which are situated on High Elms Lane.
 Inter-school departmental meetings take place twice per academic year.
 The 14–19 St Alban's Consortium comprises St Michael's Catholic High School, Nicholas Breakspear School, St Albans Girls' School and Loreto College.
 The Consortium was formed in response to the government's Extended Schools initiative.
 Saint Michael's Catholic High School is the hub school for this group.